 Share in New Zealand’s treasured heritage by paddling in a double or single hulled waka (Māori canoe) along the length of the stunning Abel Tasman coastline with Waka Abel Tasman, weaving around islands and iconic landforms until you reach Split Apple Rock.
 The manaakitanga of your guides will be sure to provide you with a unique cultural experience unlike any you’ve ever been a part of before, as your paddle glides through the crystal-clear waters below, and you listen to the extraordinary stories of Abel Tasman’s history.

 Photo: Waka Abel Tasman

 10. Explore the national park's gateways

 Kaiteriteri, Marahau and Motueka are the gateways to the Abel Tasman National Park, but are all popular destinations in their own right; equally beautiful, and equally intriguing.
 Start your adventure in Motueka, exploring the weekend artisan markets, jumping out of a plane, or dining at the famed Toad Hall.
 Marahau is a great place to try something a little out of the ordinary, such as horse-riding along the golden sandy beach.
-We recommend finishing your evening with a delicious meal in the waterfront beer garden at Hooked, savouring the taste of local craft beers and seasonal cuisine.
+We recommend finishing your evening with a delicious meal in the waterfront beer garden at Hooked.
 Or, if the golden paradise of Kaiteriteri is more your thing, why not spend the morning swimming or kayaking in the crystal-clear lagoon, or taking a short stroll up to one of the picturesque viewing platforms nestled in the surrounding bush?
 Top tip: If you’re looking for a bit of pampering, head to Kimi Ora Eco Resort for a rejuvenating massage or facial.